Frozen Spinach vs Fresh Spinach: Which is Better?

 Substitute 10 ounces of frozen spinach for one pound (16 ounces) of fresh spinach.

-One benefit of frozen spinach is it is ready to add straight from the freezer to your recipes.
-Fresh spinach requires a few steps before you’re prepared to work with it:
+One benefit of frozen vegetables and spinach is it is ready to add straight from the freezer to your recipes.
+Fresh requires a few steps before you’re prepared to work with it:

 - A thorough cleaning.
 It holds onto some dirt.
 To avoid an unpleasant texture, you must soak the leaves before using them.